Karl E. Weick: Sensemaking

 People try to make sense of organizations, and organizations themselves try to make sense of their environment.
 In this sense-making, Weick pays attention to questions of ambiguity and uncertainty, known as equivocality in organizational research that adopts information processing theory.
 Because the definition of equivocality is uncertainty, Weick's study in sensemaking is an effort to reduce multiple interpretations.
 Within his research, Weick studies requisite variety and how organizations can achieve it by having a "most single" reality.
-His contributions to the theory of sensemaking include research papers such as his detailed analysis of the breakdown of sensemaking in the case of the Mann Gulch disaster, in which he defines the notion of a 'cosmology episode' - a challenge to assumptions that causes participants to question their own capacity to act.
+His contributions to the theory of sensemaking include research papers such as his detailed analysis of the breakdown of sensemaking in the case of the Mann Gulch disaster, in which he defines the notion of a "cosmology episode" - a challenge to assumptions that causes participants to question their own capacity to act.

 In Weick's first book, The Social Psychology of Organizing, he lists seven properties of organizational sensemaking: identity, retrospect, enactment, social contact, ongoing events, cues, and plausibility.
 This categorization of thought is the human mind's attempt to understand information.

+Robert I. Sutton considers a major idea of this book to be summed up as learning to "argue as if you are right and to listen as if you are wrong".

 Mindfulness

 Weick introduced the term mindfulness into the organizational and safety literatures in the article Organizing for high reliability: Processes of collective mindfulness (1999).
-Weick develops the term “mindfulness” from Langer's (1989) work, who uses it to describe individual cognition.
-Weick's innovation was transferring this concept into the organizational literature as “collective mindfulness.”
+Weick develops the term "mindfulness" from Langer's (1989) work, who uses it to describe individual cognition.
+Weick's innovation was transferring this concept into the organizational literature as "collective mindfulness".
 The effective adoption of collective mindfulness characteristics by an organization appears to cultivate safer cultures that exhibit improved system outcomes.
 The term high reliability organization (HRO) is an emergent property described by Weick (and Karlene Roberts at UC-Berkeley).
 Highly mindful organizations characteristically exhibit: a) Preoccupation with failure, b) Reluctance to simplify c) Sensitivity to operations, d) Commitment to Resilience, and e) Deference to Expertise.

 Weick explained that mindfulness is when we realize our current expectations, continuously improve those expectations based on new experiences, and implement those expectations to improve the current situation into a better one.